RolandTeslaru/vxengine/README.md

 </VXRenderer>
 ```

-Extend any component for timeline/animation support using the `withVX` HOC:
+Extend any component using the `withVX` HOC:

 ```tsx
 import { withVX } from '@vexr-labs/vxengine'